seinecle/MapsOfScience/README.md

 ## How to cite / attribute
 If you use any of the assets produced here, citing this repository is vital to the continuation of the project.
 It takes a minute and makes a real difference:

 Levallois, Clement (2023).
-Designing maps of science with OpenAlex data.
+Designing open maps of science with OpenAlex data.
 Github, https://github.com/seinecle/MapsOfScience